 Since 1995 Paul & Stacy have enjoyed life with honey bees.

-What started as an interest to Paul beecame his hobby - soon the hobby beecame a passion, and more of a lifestyle.
-He quickly earned the nickname BeeMan and formerly presented many educational children's programs under stage name "Bob The BeeKeeper".
+What started as an interest to Paul bee-came his hobby - soon the hobby bee-came a passion, and more of a lifestyle.
+He quickly earned the nickname, Bee-Man.

 Our then young family was known to many in our community as

-Life as beekeepers sharing pros and cons of experiences has lead to so much more BeeYond just bees.
+Life as beekeepers out and about sharing pros and cons of experiences has lead to so much more Bee-Yond just bees.
+Friendships!
+Did you know the Bee-Man used to present educational programs under stage name "Bob The BeeKeeper"?
+And most commonly now called The BeeKeeper.

 Whether young or old nature has many lessons if we take the time to observe it.